Michael Z. Levy, PhD

 Associate Professor of Epidemiology

-Dr. Levy's methodological interests include developing new Bayesian methods to retrace the history of epidemics, and applying techniques from control theory to optimize interventions against infectious diseases.
-Recently Dr. Levy's lab has begun to work on the bed bug problem in Philadelphia.
+Dr. Levy's methodological interests include developing new Bayesian methods to retrace the history of epidemics and applying techniques from control theory to optimize interventions against infectious diseases.

 Content Area Specialties